Tight $N$-observable uncertainty relations and their experimental demonstrations: Results

-It is well-known that the multiplicative uncertainty relation may become trivial when the state of system happens to be the eigenstate of one of the observables.
-To avoid this kind of triviality, to some extent constructing the uncertainty relation in the form of summation is a straightforward way.
-With the same definition for $N$ observables $A_i$ in above and employing the mathematical inequality
+It is well-known that the multiplicative uncertainty relation may become trivial when the state of the system happens to be the eigenstate of one of the observables.
+To avoid this kind of triviality, constructing the uncertainty relation in the form of summation is definitely necessary and valuable.